koray9012/The-immersion-glove-/README.md

 ## Code:

-The code can be found in repo: Haptics & Motion Glove Code
+The code can be found in repo: Mouse Glove C++ , Mouse glove Python

 ## Bill of materials: